paleotronic/dskalyzer/README.md

 Supports DOS, ProDOS, RDOS and Pascal (READ); DOS, Prodos (WRITE); 140K-800K disks (DSK, PO, DO) and variable-sized 2MG files.
 Runs on MacOS X, Windows and Linux; i386, amd64 and ARM.

-Run without flags for interactive shell.
-Run with the -h or -help flag for list of flags.
+Run without flags for interactive shell (currently supports most common disk management tasks).
+Run with the -h or -help flag for list of flags (for advanced searching and comparison features).
 More documentation coming soon!

 http://octalyzer.com/dskalyzer